- Code ECON2014

 - Areas of interest Economics, Management

-• Analyse real-world business problems with a systematic theoretical framework.
+- Analyse real-world managerial economics problems with a systematic theoretical framework.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 130 hours in total over the semester consisting of lectures, tutorials and private study time.

 Requisite and Incompatibility

 Tuition fees are for the academic year indicated at the top of the page.

 Commonwealth Support (CSP) Students

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.

 - Unit value: